 Whether selling, buying, or leasing property, Dana will work to ensure clients' interests are well protected in an array of residential and commercial real estate matters.
-Her practice focuses on assisting real estate owners, developers, and individuals in complex issues, such as acquisitions, financing, development, lease agreements, and zoning and land use issues.
+Her practice focuses on assisting real estate owners, developers, and individuals with complex issues, such as acquisitions, financing, development, lease agreements, and zoning and land use issues.

 Dana's practice also involves working with development projects, including condominiums, mixed-use projects, and subdivisions.
 This representation routinely includes assisting developers with the formation of planned communities and condominiums.

 - J.D., with honors, University of North Carolina School of Law, 2021; North Carolina Law Review, Comments Editor; Recipient of Merit Scholarship; Honors Writing Scholar

 - B.A., with distinction, Phi Beta Kappa, University of North Carolina at Chapel Hill, 2017

 - CREW Network, Cape Fear Chapter

 - Parks Conservancy of New Hanover County Board of Directors, present - 2025

 North Carolina, 2021